carrier-io/carrier-io.github.io/_posts/2023-05-30-carrier-install.md

 ## Install on Ubuntu

-For detailed instructions on installing Carrier on Ubuntu, refer to the [Ubuntu Installation Steps](/carrier-io.github.io/posts/carrier-platform-ubuntu/).
+For detailed instructions on installing Carrier on Ubuntu, refer to the [Ubuntu Installation Steps](https://carrier-io.github.io/posts/carrier-platform-ubuntu/).

 ## Install on CentOS

-For detailed instructions on installing Carrier on CentOS, refer to the [CentOS Installation Steps](/carrier-io.github.io/posts/carrier-platform-centos/).
+For detailed instructions on installing Carrier on CentOS, refer to the [CentOS Installation Steps](https://carrier-iogithub.io/posts/carrier-platform-centos/).

 ## Install on Fedora

-For detailed instructions on installing Carrier on CentOS, refer to the [Fedora Installation Steps](/carrier-io.github.io/posts/carrier-platform-fedora/).
+For detailed instructions on installing Carrier on Fedora, refer to the [Fedora Installation Steps](https://carrier-iogithub.io/posts/carrier-platform-fedora/).

+## Install on Debian

+For detailed instructions on installing Carrier on Debian, refer to the [Debian Installation Steps](https://carrier-iogithub.io/posts/carrier-platform-debian/).

+### Post-Installation Steps
+> It is strongly advised to change the default Carrier admin user password and Keycloak user after installation.
+{: .prompt-tip }

+After installing Carrier, you may want to perform the following post-installation steps:

+#### 1. Configure Carrier project

+- Set up user accounts, roles, and permissions.
+- Configure email notifications, integrations, and other settings.

+#### 2. Secure Carrier

+- Change default user passwords
+- Enable HTTPS for secure communication with the Carrier web interface.
+- Configure firewall rules to restrict access to Carrier ports.
+- Follow best practices for securing your Debian 11 server.

+#### 3. Set Up Projects and Tests

+- Create projects in Carrier to organize your tests.
+- Configure and run performance tests using the Carrier web interface.

 ### How to mount disks
 1. Get the list of all available partitions on your system with the following command: